iekanat/DistributedSystemsExercises/Wireshark/wireshark.md

 You should be careful when using this tool in organizational networks.
 Since there is the possibility of intercepting traffic not meant for you, you may violate the law or the organizational policy.
 This is why I recommend not using wireshark outside of your home network.

+I include two exercises here.
+One simple and one a bit more advanced.
+If you still have time on your hands after you are done, you can just capture packages from your computer at rest and see all the background chatter originating from your machine.
+Who knows, may be you will catch some bad guys...

 ## Installation

 Wireshark is an open source tool and can be freely obtained from [https://www.wireshark.org/](https://www.wireshark.org/).